MarcDiethelm/xtc/README.md

 - Server-side module includes.
 - Handlebars templates.
 - Modularization
-- Flexible asset pipeline using Grunt.js // tbd: with sections for inlined, linked and on-demand assets.
+- Flexible asset pipeline using Grunt.js, with file watcher // tbd: with sections for inlined, linked and on-demand assets.
 - Automated testing

 At risk: